CTS419768/WeatherApplication/README.md

 This app uses worldweatheronline.com weather api to provide weather details for multiple days along with Current Weather Details.

 The aimed use case is to develop an app to search for weather details for specific city for today and next 5 days.
--The User Can search City and can see respective weather Forecasting.
+The User Can search City and can see respective weather Forecasting.
--This application is developed in swift.
+This application is developed in swift.
--UI unit test cases are included.
+UI unit test cases are included.
--Web query and JSON parsing is done on a background thread.
+Web query and JSON parsing is done on a background thread.

 ## Prerequisites